hckeyguy33/thirtydaychallenge/idvcmd/Riot API - TDPC/README.md

 Log -

 7/12/2017 - Need to finish setting property values for RadioButtons.
 Complete executeButton_Click action and all required actions under.
+7/17/2017 - Need to finish defining the GUI for each tab and look into constructing the Request URL's.